0x416c616e/0x416c616e.github.io/_posts/2019-01-18-day-20-python-json-and-branching.md

 date:   2019-01-18 7:30:00 -0600
 ---

+## Today's highlights

+Git, Docker, more Python learning, random Youtube tutorials about programming, learning about build tools, how Java has changed in recent versions, argparse, JSON, SSG project structure ideas, unfortunately not much progress with SSG itself, typosquatting, and sorting retrieved data with SQL.

+All of my future sections will have a "today's highlights" section in case my long-winded writing is too much for you.

 ## More git

 I am getting better at using git, slowly but surely.
 I use GitHub to host my repositories, but I could just as easily set up my own git server.
 The benefit of using GitHub is that it's not just a git server, but it has a lot of value-added things too, like the fact that it's a portfolio that employers can view to see that you actually know how to code outside of a classroom or bootcamp.